Chennai–Mysuru high-speed rail corridor

-The Chennai-Mysuru high speed rail corridor is India's third high-speed rail project after the Mumbai Ahmedabad High Speed Rail Corridor and Delhi Varanasi High Speed Rail Corridor.
+The Chennai–Mysuru High Speed Rail corridor (Chennai–Mysuru HSR) is India's third high-speed rail project after the Mumbai Ahmedabad High Speed Rail Corridor and Delhi Varanasi High Speed Rail Corridor.
 The 435 km HSR corridor will connect Chennai to Mysuru through 9 stations.

 History

 In 2013, Karnataka Chief Minister Siddaramaiah, suggested that the state wanted to run bullet trains from Mysuru to Chennai via Bengaluru, and was conducting talks with his counterparts in Japan about the topic.
 He commented that the journey could be done in less than two hours, though no studies had yet been conducted prior to those words.

 A feasibility study by China on the project was submitted to the Federal Government in June 2015.
 While Germany also proposed to conduct its own feasibility study at the same time.
 The then Railways Minister, Suresh Prabhu, suggested that the route would be one of the next high-speed railways to be implemented in India.

 Japan Railway Technical Service (JARTS) and Oriental Consultants submitted a feasibility study in early 2016 about constructing the high-speed railway line through a PPP with the government.
 French state-owned company SNCF also expressed an interest in building a high-speed railway line too.

 In early 2017, Indian Railways (IR) responded to a proposal by Elon Musk for a Hyperloop to connect the two cities in thirty minutes, saying that it would be unlikely due to government bureaucracy.

 During the June 2017 opening of Bengaluru's Green Line Metro, Japan’s Ambassador to India, Kenji Hiramatsu, suggested that the railway line should be built with support from Japanese development funds.